Pharm

 3. Heme Iron Polypeptide (Proferrin ES)

-5. Avoid every other day dosing
+5. Some guidelines recommend avoiding every other day dosing

 1. When same dose is taken every other day instead of daily, does not decrease gastrointestinal side effects